MaximilianRau04/Software-Praktikum/README.md

 ## How the App Works

-When you first access the application, you will be directed to a login page.
-Here, enter the Username **"user"** and the Password **"pass"** to proceed.
-Once authenticated, you will be redirected to the main page, where the application fetches all saved Exchange Days and their associated workshops from the database.
+The app does not use any authentication.
+After using the registration-formular, you will be redirected to the main page, where the application fetches all saved Exchange Days and their associated workshops from the database.

 ## Developer Contacts